foldl/esb_sniffer/README.md

 ### Build on Windows

-Since buiding `HackRF` on Windows [looks scaring](https://hackrf.readthedocs.io/en/latest/installing_hackrf_software.html#windows-prerequisites-for-cygwin-mingw-or-visual-studio), here are detailed steps to build it with MinGW64 which will turn out to be much easier.
+Since buiding `HackRF` on Windows [looks scaring](https://hackrf.readthedocs.io/en/latest/installing_hackrf_software.html#windows-prerequisites-for-cygwin-mingw-or-visual-studio), here are detailed steps to build it with MinGW64 which will turn out to be much easier that expected.

 * Folder [_libhackrf_](libhackrf) contains source code of the library [itself](https://github.com/greatscottgadgets/hackrf/tree/master/host/libhackrf);